vexrs/vexrs/README.md

 # CEROS -- Culpeper Experimental Robotics Operating System

 CEROS is an experimental operating system being developed to allow robotics teams to take full advantage of the VEX V5 hardware.
+CEROS is designed to be lightweight and offer

 ## Disclaimer